jub0bs/go-course-beginner/day3.md

 Package initialisation happens
 * in a single goroutine
 * sequentially
-* one package at a time.
+* one package at a time

 ---